 Also known as a farm tractor, the landscape loader is a versatile machine that can be outfitted with a variety of attachments to meet specific task requirements.
 Regardless of the configuration, it is vital that all operators receive training in order to maximize their knowledge of the machine’s capabilities and limitations.

 A one-day course that covers the methods required to load and secure different commodities.

 These courses provide the fundamentals of safety, equipment characteristics, operation and maintenance that apply to the motor grader.
 Level 2 introduces the trainee to classroom topics and hands-on activities of increased complexity related to road construction and maintenance techniques.

 Pre-training assessment of drivers and/or operators is a vital tool in the Due Diligence process.
 Ground Force Training Inc. certified trainers document competency in specific categories, skills and sub-skills.

 The Ministry of Transport requires that all Commercial Motor Vehicles (CMV) according to their official definition, and attached trailers are to be formally inspected for defects and serviceability at least once every 24 hours.
 This interactive workshop addresses the requirements for a proper pre-trip inspection, in the context of regulatory compliance and safety.

 Public Works Equipment Specific

-This course provides the fundamentals of safety and operation that apply to the roll-off truck.
+This course provides the fundamentals of safety, maintenance, operation and machine control that apply to the rock truck.

 This course provides participants with the knowledge and basic skill of street sweeper operation.
-Each student will receive a combination of classroom/theory and practical/hands-on training.
+Some of the topics that it covers are recognizing sweep functions, the techniques of right-hand drive, and equipment warning device.